PrestaShop/docs/src/content/1.7/modules/sell/technical-tools.md

 To make this easier, PrestaShop features a Dev Mode, which allows you to configure your use of PHP to display error messages.
 There are 2 methods to activate Dev Mode:
 - Go to the Advanced Parameters > Performances section of your back office and activate the debug mode. <br />
 - In the directory config/ of your PrestaShop, open the file defines.inc.php.
-The Dev Mode is to be activated at the very start of the file: you must modify the following line to change the defined value to true (it's set to false by default):
+The Dev Mode is to be activated at the very start of the file: you must modify the following line to change the defined value to true (it is set to false by default):

 ```php
 define('_PS_MODE_DEV_', true);